ryein/dendro/README.md

 ##### DendroGH (C#)
 Since there are multiple versions of Rhino, each with their specific SDK, we added the Rhinocommon and Grasshopper-3D libraries as a nuget package in order to let you specifically target your desired Rhino version.
 That can be changed by `Right-clicking the C# project`, then selecting `Manage Nuget Packages`, clicking the `Installed` tab, `Selecting` your desired package, and finally, changing the `Version` in the right panel.

-It is targeted for Rhino 5 by default because that seems to be more universal and forward compatible in Rhino 6.
+It is targeted for Rhino 6 by default because that seems to be more universal and forward compatible in Rhino 7.

 ## Building

-Dendro was built using Microsoft Visual Studio 2019, but you should be able to re-target for other versions.
+Dendro was built using Microsoft Visual Studio 2022, but you should be able to re-target for other versions.
 It will also copy all necessary dependency dlls into the output folder to provide an easy reference for where dependency dlls can be found.
+Make sure to build for "Release" and "x64".

 ## More Info